RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 *Downsides:*
 - Tricky to set up, as it is still highly experimental
-- May struggle with multi-lingual input/output
+- May struggle with multilingual input/output
 - Higher latency than cloud services

 Upon starting the AIServer, need to configure it using the window that pops up.